 Fats have multiple functions in our bodies.
 In the cell, fats have a structural function, becoming part of both the cell membrane and various intracellular membranes, such as the membrane of mitochondria.
 Two other functions of fats are 1) to be burned as fuel, and 2) to participate in cell signaling.

-The functions are not exclusive however.
+However, the functions are not exclusive.
 One fat does not do one function and another fat another function.
 Each fat is involved in several aspects of cell function at the same time.

 Structure and cell signaling are two functions that are often interrelated.
 When a fat enters the cell and becomes part of a cell membrane or a mitochondrial membrane, it is not just providing structure.
 It is also affecting cell signaling.